Coming Home to the Body: A Somatic Journey with Jill Satterfield

 Guest Teacher

 Jill’s Applied Embodied Mindfulness Trainings were part of UCLA’s Mindful Awareness Research Center.
-She was on the faculty for Spirit Rock’s Mindful Yoga and Meditation Training, and she is currently a mentor for Jack Kornfield and Tara Brach’s Mindfulness Teacher Training.
-She was the scholar and teacher in residence at Kripalu Center in 2003 and is a graduate of the Sati Center’s Buddhist Chaplaincy Training.
+She was on the faculty for Spirit Rock’s Mindful Yoga and Meditation Training, was a mentor for Jack Kornfield and Tara Brach’s Mindfulness Teacher Training, the scholar and teacher in residence at Kripalu Center in 2003, and is a graduate of the Sati Center’s Buddhist Chaplaincy Training.

 It’s time for us to be more in our bodies.
 In this culture, many of us are not really taught or invited into our bodies, at least in a somatic way, in a felt sense way.
 With the speed of life right now, the body is a great balancing element in our lives.
 It can bring us into the present moment instantly!
 And it can help us understand our own minds and bodies because it is a mirror.
 The body is a mirror to the mind, a mirror to the heart.